-Come for the delicious smoked in-house barbecue and stay for the old West appeal at the Roosevelt Lodge dining room located west of the Northeast Entrance of the park, 1.3 miles from Calcite Springs and 2.3 miles from Tower Fall in Yellowstone National Park.
+Experience delicious smoked in-house barbecue at the Roosevelt Lodge dining room located west of the Northeast Entrance of the park, 1.3 miles from Calcite Springs and 2.3 miles from Tower Fall in Yellowstone National Park.

 As soon as you enter, you are going to get, “what many think of as the most authentic of western experiences,” says Lu Harlow, food and beverage director for Yellowstone National Park Lodges under Xanterra, Yellowstone’s official concessionaire.

 The Roosevelt Lodge got its name because the area was President Theodore Roosevelt’s favorite spot to camp in Yellowstone.
 It’s not actually a lodge but a rustic log cabin dining room surrounded by small cabins in which visitors can spend the night.